-In the past while adding features to an eCommerce website, I ran into problems with conflicts between a couple extension plugins.
+In the past, while adding features to an eCommerce website, I ran into problems with conflicts between a couple of extension plugins.
 I found that Booster Plus for WooCommerce offered a ton of extensions that were all compatible with each other because they are built and maintained by the same plugin authors.
 I frequently use this plugin to add special features to WordPress such as multi-currency, name your price products, coupons, and shipping options.
-I have an unlimited site licence for this plugin so I offer it to clients for free when I set up their eCommerce website.
+I have an unlimited site license for this plugin so I offer it to clients for free when I set up their eCommerce website.

 I often use this simple plugin to display testimonials on my client’s websites.
-It includes a rotating widget and a short code page that displays all the testimonials.
+It includes a rotating widget and a shortcode page that displays all the testimonials.
 Quotes or testimonials can be easily added through the admin area.

 This plugin can be used to speed up your website by removing CSS and JS files that have been added through plugins but are not necessary on every page of your site.
 While this tool isn’t a replacement for a properly coded website, it can be helpful for quickly speeding up sites that are built using themes.
 I recommend that only experienced WordPress developers use this plugin as you risk turning off a file that is essential to your site.

 WP All Import is a great tool for importing large amounts of data from a spreadsheet or CSV file into WordPress posts.
-It’s a major time savor if you’re importing data from another CMS or application where you can export as a CSV file.
+It’s a major time saver if you’re importing data from another CMS or application where you can export it as a CSV file.
 While I don’t use this plugin very often it still makes the list for the amount of time it has saved me in the past and for being a fallback when other import/export methods fail.

 That’s it for now!
 If you’re looking for an experienced WordPress developer, I provide custom design and development services for WordPress in Victoria, BC.
 Contact me for help with your WordPress website.